-All 'essential' items (milk, bread, produce) are located on the extreme corners of the store, so you have to pass by lots of other tempting merchandise even if you're just running in for a quart of milk.
+Grocery stores are designed to keep you in the store as long as possible.
+All "essential" items (milk, bread, produce) are located on the extreme corners of the store, so you have to pass by lots of other tempting merchandise even if you're just running in for a quart of milk.
 The most expensive products are placed at eye level (except for kid's products, which are placed at their eye level).
 Products on display at the end of aisles are usually not on sale or a special buy.
-Once you know these details you can plan your shopping list according to store layout, and save time and money by avoiding impulse buys.
+Once you know these details, you can plan your shopping list according to the store's layout and save time and money by avoiding impulse buys.

 Before You Go to the Store

 Before you even go to the store, you need to make a plan.
 Start by looking through supermarket fliers, internet offers, and newspaper coupons to see what's on sale this week.
 If frozen chicken breasts, for instance, are two bags for a dollar, plan some meals starting with chicken.

 Organize your coupons!
 You can use something like a small expandable folder that's organized into sections for different food types.
 Each week, look through newspaper fliers and supermarket inserts, along with internet coupons and magazines and clip coupons for things you know you'll use.
 Make sure the expiration date is current.
 Coupons won't save you money if you buy a product you won't use or if the brand-name product you buy is more expensive than a generic product.